BorisLabs/terraform-aws-transfer/README.md

 ## Terraform Versions
-This module supports Terraform v0.11 from v0.0.1 Terraform v0.12 support is coming soon...
+This module supports Terraform v0.11 from v0.0.1
+This module supports Terraform v0.12

 ## Authors
 Module managed by